 Sketch a plan and be happy

 Don’t stress about the year level, acceptance is happiness.
 Endeavour to be a friend to all teachers no matter what or where they are located.
 Be happy about teaching even if you get that student no one wants.
 Make sure whatever classroom you get, to change into a great environment for your students.
 Finally, sketch out the year so no matter what comes up you’re ready.
-Add a comment below and share how you deal with the coming of the next school year.
+Add a comment below and share how you deal with starting a new school year.